 If you have been disqualified for 56 days or more, you must apply for a new driving licence before you start to drive.
 By law, you cannot apply for a driving licence before your disqualification period has ended.

 What you need to do

 You will need to:

-- complete a DL1 form which is available from main Post Office branches or MOT test centres
+- complete a DL1 form which is available from main Post Office branches

-- enclose the appropriate fee
+- enclose the proper fee